-By TANG SHIN SHE.
+By TANG SHIN SHE

-S HANGHAI is not only an important harbor town but also a great industrial center, especially of the textile industry.
-In this town alone there are 58 cotton factories with nearly 2,000,000 spindles, in which 113,000 working men and women are employed.
+SHANGHAI is not only an important harbor town but also a great industrial center, especially of the textile industry.
+In this town alone there are 58 cotton factories with nearly 2,000,000 spindles, in which 113,000 working men and women are em-ployed.
 In the whole of Shanghai there are over 500,000 proletarians.

-Altho this town contains such a great number of workers and altho thruout the whole of China in the last years great strikes have broken out -strikes directed against native militarism and foreign imperialism, bloody strikes where many workers have been killed-Shanghai apart from a few small strikes, has remained relatively peaceful.
+Altho this town contains such a great number of workers and altho thruout the whole of China in the last years great strikes have broken out -strikes directed against native militarism and foreign imperialism, bloody strikes where many workers have been killed---Shanghai apart from a few small strikes, has remained relatively peaceful.

 In Shanghai there are numerous yellow trade unions for the proletariat in which any Communist propaganda is out of the question.
-This has greatly pleased the labor office in Geneva, which last year sent a representative, Pierre Herri, to Shanghai in order to view the great progress made in China.
+This has greatly pleased the labor office in Geneva. which last year sent a representative, Pierre Herri, to Shanghai in order to view the great progress made in China.

 WHY are the Shanghai workers so badly off?
-Because Shanghai is an international town and because the administration lies in the hands of the 11, 40 strike leaders had already been imperialists.
-The modern industrial works are for the greater part in the hands of foreigners, chiefly Japanese and English.
-These brought with them great experiences from their own countries and handled the young Chinese working class according to their In addition to this there are in Shanghai numerous vagabonds, who are organized in secret organizations and who are connected with the foreign police and spies.
-Such vagabond organizations are nothing else but white guards of the imperialists; they constitute a direct tool of the capitalists for suppressing the working class.
-They have already on several occasions appeared in Shanghai as strike breakers, or sowed dissension among the 4,000 workers of the South Ocean Tobacco factory in October last year was throttled and 200 workers were discharged who are still without employment.
+Because Shanghai is an international town and because the administration lies in the hands of the imperialists.
+The modern industrial arrested). works are for the greater part in the 3.
+Abolit hands of foreigners, chiefly Japanese and English.
+These brought with them great experiences from their own countries and handled the young Chinese working class according to their the 4,000 workers of the South Ocean ; Tobacco factory in October last year was throttled and 200 workers were discharged who are still without employment.